-- (i) Local government planning and building approvals; - (ii) Other governmental or state reviews such as County Department of Health, NYC Department of Environmental Protection and/or NYS Department of Environmental Conservation; and - (iii) Financing reviews by agencies administering public funding for affordable housing, private investors and lenders.
+- (i) Local government planning and building approvals; - (ii) Other governmental or state reviews such as County Department of Health, NYC Department of Environmental Protection and/or NYS Department of Environmental Conservation; and - (iii)Financing reviews by agencies administering public funding for affordable housing, private investors and lenders.

-The flow chart, attached herein as Appendix E-2, provides an overview of this approval process.
+The flow chart, attached herein as Appendix E-2, provides a comprehensive overview of the entire multi-agency and financing review and approval process.
+(See Section D-1 for a discussion of the municipal land use approval process alone.)
 Variations to the process are more common than not.
 No housing development approval and process are identical to any one approved before it or after it.

 Among housing developments financed by Westchester County, a few received approvals and were under construction in a relatively short timeframe of 4-5 years.
 But there were also those which, for various reasons, took considerably longer.

 The most crucial of the reviews are those conducted by local government.
 To start the process a developer looks at current zoning for a site, a potential market for the development, and whether the site is suitable for the development.
-Proposals undergo multiple local reviews and approval by various boards.
+Proposals may undergo multiple local reviews and approval by various boards for different aspects of the proposed development.
 Each municipality has a unique process for conducting its planning, zoning and other reviews, allocating responsibilities pursuant to their local ordinances.
 Beyond the planning approval required (subdivision, site plan approval, etc.), there may also be Architectural Review Boards, Historic Review Boards, Conservation Advisory Committees and other public boards which could have input to the final approvals given for a development.
 These boards, of local resident volunteers, can place constraints on a proposal, which could have an impact on the viability of the proposal.

 Among the requirements that government agencies must comply with are the regulations of the New York State Environmental Quality Review (SEQR) act (6 NYCRR Part 617).
 This state mandated process requires that a lead agency conduct a review based on the potential impacts of a development and the ability of that development to mitigate those impacts.
 In practice, developers are often required to prepare a Draft Environmental Impact Statement (DEIS).
-The DEIS may be a lengthy complicated document, or may be a brief document, depending on specifics related to the site.
+The draft EIS may be a lengthy complicated document, or may be a brief document, depending on specifics related to the site.
 In some cases, approval of an EIS can take years and multiple studies, including traffic studies and other extensive and expensive research.